EzeBernardine/100daysofcode/README.md

 6. justify-content: flex-end;
 7. justify-content: flex-start;
 7. justify-content: center;
-# justify-content: space-round;
+## justify-content: space-round;
 The items are evenly distributed along main axis(vertical) with  spaces around them.

-# justify-content: space-between;
+## justify-content: space-between;
 The items are evenly distributed along main axis but fist item is on the start line while the last itemis on the end-line.

-# justify-content: space-evenly;
+## justify-content: space-evenly;
 The items are evenly distributed along main axis.
 From the first to last element.

-# justify-content: initial
+## justify-content: initial
 This sets the property to its default value

-# justify-content: inherit
+## justify-content: inherit
 Inherits this property from its parent element.

-# justify-content: flex-end
+## justify-content: flex-end
 The items are parked towards the end of the container

-# justify-content: flex-start
+## justify-content: flex-start
 (default): items are packed toward the start line

-# justify-content: center
+## justify-content: center
  items are centered along the line

------------*align-items----------------*
-NOTE.
+# align-items
+ <li>Note</li>

- 1. In Flexbox it controls the alignment of items on the Cross Axis(vertical direction)
+ *  In Flexbox it controls the alignment of items on the Cross Axis(vertical direction)
- 2. In Grid Layout it controls the alignment of items on the Block Axis(horizontal direction) within their grid area.
+ * In Grid Layout it controls the alignment of items on the Block Axis(horizontal direction) within their grid area.
- 3. Align-item works better along side with display flex or grid Think of it as the justify-content version for the cross-axis (perpendicular to the main-axis).
+ *  Align-item works better along side with display flex or grid

+ Think of it as the justify-content version for the cross-axis (perpendicular to the main-axis).
 CSS Syntax
 1. stretch(default)